 Coworkers Who Talk Too Much

 How do you handle coworkers who talk too much and don’t get their work done?
 Studies show that excessive workplace chatter can be harmful–moreso than you might think.
 In light of this, should you reassign them to roles that don’t entail talking?
 Provide a financial incentive to hit their work goals, thereby incenting them not to talk as much?
 Have a coaching session with them?
 In this case study, we’ll explore 3 approaches and their pros and cons.
 You’ll learn the best approach for dealing with coworkers who talk too much, and be ready to deal with it when the challenge surfaces.

 You are a mid-level manager at an inventive company that develops apps and other tools in finance and accounting.
-You need a live person who can field questions from customers after new product launches.
+Your department needs a live person who can field questions from customers after new product launches.

-You decide that Ramon would be a good fit for this job, since he understands the products and communicates well with people.
+Ramon would be a good fit for this job, you decide, since he understands the products and communicates well with people.

 After a month on the job, you realize that Ramon is too good with people.
 His percentage of calls handled per hour is much lower than his predecessor.
-Friendly and talkative, Ramon simply spends too much time with each caller.
-You have mentioned this to Ramon, but it doesn’t seem to make a difference.
+Friendly and talkative, Ramon simply spends too much time talking to each caller.
+And although you have mentioned this to Ramon, it doesn’t seem to make a difference.

 What happens next is crucial: follow-through!
 As a manager, you should monitor Ramon’s performance closely (which is easily measurable in this case).
 Have checkpoint meetings, especially early on, to review how Ramon is doing.
 Provide feedback and discuss ways to stay on track or to re-focus if his performance starts sliding.
 The idea, of course, is not for Ramon to stop being warm and empathetic.
 It’s to help him eliminate rambling or getting off topic with customers.